-Kathryn completed her clinical doctorate in Counselling Psychology at University of Roehampton.
-She also holds a BA(Hons) and MA(Oxon) in Experimental Psychology from Oxford University.
-Kathryn is registered with the Health and Care Professions Council and British Psychological Society.
+Kathryn is an Associate Fellow of the British Psychological Society.
+She completed her clinical doctorate in Counselling Psychology at University of Roehampton and holds a BA(Hons) and MA(Oxon) in Experimental Psychology from Oxford University.
+Kathryn is registered with the Health and Care Professions Council.

 Dr Marisa Lang

 Dr Marisa Lang is a HCPC registered Clinical Psychologist experienced in Adult Mental Health and Corporate Well-being Programmes.